-Johanna Polle has been a PhD candidate in Political Science at the University of Hamburg, supervised by Prof. Michael Brzoska, since December 2017.
+Johanna Polle has been a PhD candidate in Political Science at the University of Hamburg, supervised by Prof. Dr. Michael Brzoska, since December 2017.
 She holds a scholarship from the Friedrich Ebert Foundation.
 Johanna Polle received a Master of Philosophy in International Relations from the University of Oxford in 2016, where she was a member of St Antony’s College.
 Previously, she studied Political Science in Göttingen, Milan, and Hamburg.
 In the academic year 2018/2019, Johanna Polle spent one semester as a visiting researcher at the Norman Paterson School of International Affairs (NPSIA) at the Carleton University, Canada.
 She was a researcher at the IFSH for three years.
 From fall 2020 until the 2021 election she worked as a research associate at the German Bundestag.